the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Great response!
 Users will love this.

-But, later that day, after some changes were pushed, you ask it the same question to double check everything is still good:
+But, later that day, after a few PR merges, you ask it the same question:

 ```
 User: "What sort of things can you help me with?"